miyang0628/g-ctgan/README.md

 Replication code for:

-> Yang, M. (2026).
-Oversampling Method Combining Gaussian Mixture Model and CTGAN
+> Oversampling Method Combining Gaussian Mixture Model and CTGAN
 > for Imbalanced Data Classification.

 ---